 For most travelers going from Dublin Airport to Temple Bar, Dublin Express is the public-transport route to check first.
-The harder and more useful question is where to get off, because Temple Bar is not one doorway.
+The important decision is where to get off, because Temple Bar is not one doorway.
 It is a district, and the best airport coach stop depends on which side of Temple Bar your hotel, pub, apartment, or meeting point is actually on.

 Dublin Express lists several city-centre stops that can work for Temple Bar.
-Aston Quay is labelled for O’Connell Bridge and Temple Bar.
-Wellington Quay is labelled for Temple Bar and Dublin Castle.
-Trinity College is labelled for College Green and Temple Bar.
+Route 782 serves Aston Quay, labelled for O’Connell Bridge and Temple Bar, and Wellington Quay, labelled for Temple Bar and Dublin Castle.
+Route 784 serves Trinity College, labelled for College Green and Temple Bar.
 Those labels matter because they split Temple Bar into different arrival sides.
 If you choose the wrong one, you may still be nearby, but you can end up doing the final part with luggage through a busy central district.

-The weak default is Heuston Station.
-Heuston is important if you are catching a train or heading west, but it is not the normal Temple Bar answer from Dublin Airport.
+Heuston Station is useful if you are catching a train or heading west, but it is not the normal Temple Bar stop from Dublin Airport.
 O’Connell Street is also central, but it may leave you north of the River Liffey when your real destination is on the south side inside or beside Temple Bar.

 Choose the Temple Bar Side Before Choosing the Coach Stop